 - Have one team correct another team's work.

 - Use parent volunteers or "big buddies" to assist with reading clues or finding ads.

 - In preparation, review the I Am What I Eat! activity sheet.
 If it will meet your needs, make one copy for each student.
 Otherwise, create an activity sheet that will be more suitable for your students.

-- Make overhead transparencies of the Cherry Breakfast Bar Nutrition Facts and Meat Franks Nutrition Facts.
-Take advantage of talking with students about nutrition as you examine the food label examples.
+- Project copies of the Cherry Breakfast Bar Nutrition Facts and Meat Franks Nutrition Facts on a large screen.
+Take advantage of the opportunity to talk with students about nutrition as you examine the food label examples.

-- Now display the Cherry Bar Nutrition Label on the overhead.
-Have students discuss what they see and discuss where the ingredients for this breakfast bar came from and how were they grown.
+- Display the Cherry Bar Nutrition Label.
+Have students discuss what they see, where the ingredients for this breakfast bar came from, and how the ingredients were grown.

 - Distribute the I Am What I Eat! activity sheet or the activity sheet you created.
-If they actually ate a cherry breakfast bar, ask the students what boxes they would check.
-This will lead into a good discussion on where food comes from.
+Ask the students what boxes they would check if they actually ate a cherry breakfast bar.
+This will lead into a discussion about where food comes from.
 If appropriate, examine and discuss the amount of fiber, fat, calcium, and protein found in this product.

 - Have students make a bar graph of their individual data.
 The graph should contain the categories across the bottom on the horizontal axis (x-axis) and the quantity (number of entries in a particular food category) of food eaten on the vertical axis (y-axis).

 - Have a class discussion on their findings.
 Sample discussion topics may include:

 - In which category does the majority of food you ate belong?